private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 * Every contract MUST be governed by one, and only one, Tari [side-chain].
 A contract MAY define one or more digital assets.
   This contract can be very simple or highly complex.
 * The contract is defined in a [contract definition transaction].
-  * The contract defintion transaction MUST provide the full contract specification, or a hash of the full contract specification.
+  * The contract definition transaction MUST provide the full contract specification, or a hash of the full contract specification and initial data.
 This is immutable for the lifetime of the contract.
 * Validator nodes MUST cryptographically [acknowledge and agree] to manage the contract.
 * Side-chains MUST be initiated by virtue of a [peg-in] transaction.
   * The validator node committee MUST sign and broadcast the peg-in transaction.